Testing isomorphism between tuples of subspaces: Discussion

 \section{Discussion}

 This paper studied the problem of testing isomorphism between tuples of subspaces with respect to various notions of isomorphism.
 Several open problems remain: \begin{itemize} \item Is there a canonical choice of Gramian for equi-isoclinic subspaces of dimension $r>2$?
-What about the complex case? \item How many (generalized) Bargmann invariants are required to solve isomorphism up to linear isometry? \item What is $n^\star(r,d)$ when $r$ does not divide $d$?
-What about when $\mathbf{F}=\mathbf{R}$? \item Can one solve isomorphism up to linear automorphism for \textit{all} tuples of subspaces? \item How should one compute the symmetry group of a given tuple of subspaces? \end{itemize} Some of the ideas in the paper may have interesting applications elsewhere.
+What about the complex case? \item How many (generalized) Bargmann invariants are required to solve isomorphism up to linear isometry? \item How should one compute the symmetry group of a given tuple of subspaces? \end{itemize} Some of the ideas in the paper may have interesting applications elsewhere.
 For example, there has been a lot of work to develop symmetric arrangements of points in the Grassmannian~\cite{ValeW:04,ChienW:11,BroomeW:13,Waldron:13,ValeW:16,ChienW:16,IversonJM:16,IversonJM:17,IversonM:18,Kopp:18,BodmannK:18,King:19,IversonM:19,FickusS:20,FickusIJK:20}.
 What are the projection and cross Gramian algebras of these arrangements?
 It would also be interesting to see if some of the techniques presented in this paper could be used to treat other emerging problems involving invariants to group actions, e.g.~\cite{BandeiraBKPWW:17,CahillCC:19}.